 Crosse & Blackwell had capital of £26,000 in 1844.
 The firm had a particularly successful export trade, and produced 75 different sauces and pickles and 25 varieties of soup, as well as potted meats, jams and honey.
 At this stage these were luxury foods, not the commodity goods that preserves would later become.

-Crosse and Blackwell enlisted the two most famous celebrity chefs of the era, Alexis Soyer and Charles Elmé Francatelli, to create recipes for them.
+Crosse and Blackwell enlisted the two most famous celebrity chefs of the era, Alexis Soyer (1810 – 1858) and Charles Elmé Francatelli (1805 – 1876), to create recipes for them.
 Soyer branded sauces were sold with the chef’s face on the label.
 With Soyer, Crosse and Blackwell introduced the world’s first commercial brown sauce in 1848.

 Crosse & Blackwell opened the first large-scale salmon cannery in the world in Cork, Ireland, in 1849.

 The firm grew due to a rise in luxury food sales, and a steadfast dedication to quality.
-Standard practice among food producers at the time, pickle manufacturers boiled their vegetables in copper vessels in order to give the product a green colour.
-In 1851 The Lancet discovered that this was harmful to human health.
+Standard practice among food producers at the time, pickle manufacturers boiled their vegetables in copper vessels in order to bestow a “fresh” green hue to their product.
+Esteemed medical journal The Lancet revealed that this was harmful to human health in 1851.
 Crosse & Blackwell led the way in the changeover from copper to enamelled iron vessels.
 C&B pickles subsequently appeared less appealing than those of their competitors, and sales initially suffered, but the firm’s dedication to consumer health was proven.

 Crosse & Blackwell employed 126 people in 1851.
 A second Soho Square building was acquired in 1857.

 Mushroom catsup (ketchup) ranked as the firm’s most popular sauce in 1857, with 17,000 gallons sold that year.
 120,000 tins of sardines were sold in 1859.

 Crosse & Blackwell was the leading preserved goods producer in the world by 1860.
 Nearly one million jars of pickles were produced every year.
 249 people were regularly employed, with hundreds more employed as seasonal workers.
 Over 100,000 gallons of vinegar was used every year.
 A contractor in East Ham employed 400 women to pick and prepare 12,000 bushels of onions every year.

 Edmund Crosse died in 1862 with an estate valued at £140,000.